Program Director: Scott Hallyburton (scott_hallyburton@unc.edu), (919) 685-5545

-For more information, please email Linda Green (linda.green (at) unc (dot) edu).
+For more information, please email scott_hallyburton@unc.edu and chapelhillmathcircle@gmail.com.

 Lead Teachers